Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Data

 \subsubsection{Target Mesonet Station \& Triangulate}

 Our process for curating training data for an LSTM begins by identifying the mesonet station of interest.
 Once selected, we calculate the haversine distance to the nearest three mesonet stations to triangulate the data.
 Since LSTMs are trained on time series, this approach allows the LSTM to incorporate some spatial representation of how meteorological phenomena influence forecast error.
-Including information from the three closest stations improves model performance; additional stations provide negligible further improvement.
+Including information from the three closest stations improves model performance, additional stations provide negligible further improvement.
+This triangulation approach allows the LSTM to incorporate spatially distributed information while avoiding unnecessary model complexity associated with including a larger number of stations.